 Some of the popular tools used in big data analytics under cloud computing are Amazon Web Services (AWS) has two flavors AWS S3 and AWS Kinesis, Google Cloud, Microsoft Azure, Blob Storage, DataBricks.
 Oracle, IBM, and Alibaba also have their respective cloud services.

-Some of the other big data tools are Hive, Apache Spark, Apache Kafka, Impala, Apache Storm, Drill, ElasticSearch, HCatalog, Oozie, Plotly, Skytree, Lumify.
+There are several other big data tools like Hive, Apache Spark, Apache Kafka, Impala, Apache Storm, Drill, ElasticSearch, HCatalog, Oozie, Plotly, Skytree, Lumify.
 Out of these, we will look at the important big data tools and their respective features under each of the above categories.

 There is one more functionality called Data Integration.
 It is the process of combining data from different sources available and putting it all together in a single, unified view.
 Data integration steps involve cleansing, ETL (i.e., extract, transform and load), mapping, and transformation.
 The popular tool for Data Integration is Talend.